 On June 18, 1812, President James Madison signed a resolution, approved by Congress, declaring war against Great Britain.
 Over the next two and half years, both sides engaged in bitter contests, and the war ended with much unchanged between the two countries.

-Today, most Americans recall the war because of two events: the British occupation of the United States’ capital of Washington, and Andrew Jackson’s victory in the Battle of New Orleans.
-To many other, the war remains forgotten.
+Today, most Americans recall the war because of two events: the British occupation of the United States’ capital of Washington, D.C., and Andrew Jackson’s victory in the Battle of New Orleans.
+To many others, the war remains forgotten.

 Madison succeeded Thomas Jefferson as president in 1809.
 The British issue had plagued Madison since he took over from Jefferson.
 Britain and France, the United States’ two biggest trading partners, had been at the center of a war that dominated the European continent for decades.

 As part of the conflict, the British Royal Navy had forced as many as 6,000 Americans into its service through the practice of “impressing” American merchant sailors.

 The British also openly supported Native Americans on the western frontier, which was seen as a threat by the Americans.
 The British also knew factions in the United States had eyed Canada as a possible addition to the Union.

 Canadians also had strong feelings about remaining in the empire.
 More than a few had left the United States for Canada as loyalists to the crown.

 Another factor was the influence of the War Hawks, a group of young Democratic-Republican congressmen led by 33-year-old Henry Clay, who pushed for war with Britain.
 The War Hawks were also concerned with the activities of two Native American leaders, Tecumseh and his brother, The Prophet, who put together an alliance to oppose expansion into Indian-held lands.